AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release 18311 {#18311}

-Summarized below are the continuous improvements for maintenance release X, which was publicly released on October 22, 2024.
+Summarized below are the continuous improvements for maintenance release 18311, which was publicly released on October 22, 2024.
 The previous maintenance release was release 18175.

 The 2024.10.0 feature activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/en/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap) for more information.